 The Zoning By-law permits a minimum lot area of 180 metres squared.
-Units 2 and 3, as outlined above, propose lot areas as low as $116.28m^2$.
-This is generally aligned with lot areas immediately surrounding the property, which include some lots equal to or smaller than the proposed development ($112\ m^2$) as demonstrated in the figure below.
+Units 2 and 3, as outlined above, propose lot areas as low as $114\,\mathrm{m}^2$.
+This is generally aligned with lot areas immediately surrounding the property, which include some lots equal to or smaller than the proposed development (as small as $112\,\mathrm{m}^2$) as demonstrated in Figure 19.
 The reduction of lot area is minor in nature as it will not impact the surrounding community and aligns with nearby developments of a similar scale.

-It is Fotenn's opinion that the minor variances requested for the maximum height and minimum lotarea is minor in nature.
+It is Fotenn's opinion that the minor variances requested for the maximum height and minimum lot area is minor in nature.

-Figure 19: Image showing the smallest proposed lots compared to a selection of lots in the townhouse development to the east.
+Figure 18: Image showing the smallest proposed lots compared to a selection of lots in the townhouse development to the east.